anebz/cloud/Accreditations/aws_developer_associate.md

 ### Amazon API Gateway

 It's a service to manage APIs at any scale.
-Can't be integrated with Docker.
 Users make a request to the API gateway, and this redirects the request to EC2, Lambda, etc. First of all a deployment must be created in API Gateway.
 When changing the API, redeploy it to an existing stage or to a new stage.

-* Lambda authorizer is a Lambda function controlling access to the API.
-This helps in access control
 * API caching can be enabled for popular requests, it caches responses from the endpoint for a specified TTL period.
 Default is 300s, max can be 3600.
 If it's 0, caching is disabled
   * To invalidate caching, send header with Cache-Control: max-age=0
-* API gateway can be throttled to prevent attacks
 * Frontend: method, backend: integration
+* Docker is not supported

-If a request is comming like an XML, the request and response data mapping template will map it to JSON.
+* If a request is comming like an XML, the request and response data mapping template will map it to JSON

 ```bash
 # passing a stage variable to an HTTL URL